duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## List Template Group

-This template group displays either a bulleted list of items *or* a table of key-value pairs when displaying one item.
-It is useful for instant answers that usually return a **single item with detailed properties**.
+The List template group was designed for displaying a list of properties **of one item**.
+This can either come in the form of a bulleted list of properties, *or* a table of key-value pairs.

-If an instant answer using the 'list' template group returns multiple items, they are displayed using the `text_item` template (just like the Text and Icon template groups).
+Multiple items are displayed using the same `text_item` template used by Text and Icon template groups.
+As a result, this template group is mainly useful for instant answers designed to **return a single item** with detailed properties.

 ### Usage